-The Centers for Disease Control and Prevention (CDC) encourages HIV testing, at least once, as a routine part of medical care if you're an adolescent or adult between the ages of 13 and 64.
+The Centers for Disease Control and Prevention (CDC) encourages HIV testing, at least once, as a routine part of medical care if you're an adolescent or adult between the ages of 15 and 65.
+Younger teens should be tested if they have a high risk of an STI.
 The CDC advises yearly HIV testing if you are at high risk of infection.

 Request testing for HIV, syphilis and hepatitis if you:

-- Test positive for gonorrhea or chlamydia, which puts you at greater risk of other STDs
+- Test positive for another STI, which puts you at greater risk of other STIs

 - Have had more than one sexual partner since your last test